WanakitsamphanTh/clox-compiler-llvm/README.md

 - Some different function names and OpCodes due to personal preference.

 ## Note
-- **Don't know why but after implementing funciton, the program crashes when compiling call expressions but it works fine when debugging with dbg**
 - Runtime stack and constant pool is too small
 - I should optimize the loop in `addConstant()` and `lookUpSymbol()` to reduce time complexity to O(N)
 - I'm thinking about the better way to implement array at runtime